-Concealment is sanctioned with a custodial sentence of up to five years - ten if the offender acted for commercial gain - or a monetary penalty.
+Concealment is sanctioned with a custodial sentence of up to five years or a monetary penalty; and a custodial sentence of up to ten years if the offender acted for commercial gain.
 If the sentence applicable to the predicate offence is lighter, that sentence is applicable to concealment too.